Date of Degree

 Copyright 2012 Sara Showman

 Showman, Sara Jean.
-"The impact of soil moisture content and particle size variations on heat flow in laboratory simulated wildfires." thesis, University of Iowa, 2012.
+"The impact of soil moisture content and particle size variations on heat flow in laboratory simulated wildfires."
+MS (Master of Science) thesis, University of Iowa, 2012.